HolyBlackCat/cpp-tutorials/choosing_compiler_and_more.md

 * **MSVC STL**

-  Has some minor warts that they don't fix to preserve ABI compatibility, such as: [`std::deque` being a joke](https://github.com/microsoft/STL/issues/147), or `std::async` non-conformingly using a thread pool, which messes with `thread_local` variables.
+  Has some warts that they don't fix to preserve ABI compatibility, such as: [`std::deque` being a joke](https://github.com/microsoft/STL/issues/147), or [a const-correctness bugs in the iterators](https://quuxplusone.github.io/blog/2021/07/14/an-iterator-is-not-a-const-iterator/), or `std::async` non-conformingly using a thread pool, which messes with `thread_local` variables.

   Otherwise seems to be quite decent.